stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-The _auto_ setting is used to automatically add an index for each vertex (including duplicates) which we make use of in the OBJ loader:
+The _auto_ setting is used to automatically add an index for each vertex which we make use of in the OBJ loader:

 ```java
 private boolean auto = true;